jannislehmann/csgo-tools/README.md

 The CSGO tool suit can automatically detect and download new CSGO official matchmaking demos using the GameCoordinator.
 In order to do this, a few API credentials and a **separate** Steam account is needed.
-The application creates a CSGO game sessions using the separate account and uses the Steam web API to check whether a new demo can be fetched.
-If that is the case, the application sends a full match info request to the game's GameCoordinator.
+The application creates a CSGO game sessions using the separate account and uses the Steam Web API to check whether a new demo can be fetched.
+If that's the case, the application sends a full match info request to the game's GameCoordinator.
 The GC then returns information about the match which also contain a download link.

-The tool saves all the match ids from the demos in the `demos` directory.
-This is used to prevent downloading a demo every few minutes.

 ## Tools

 The toolset currently features the following tools.
+All tools share one MongoDB database instance.

-### valveapiclient
+### ValveAPI client

 The API client consumes Valve's game history API and saves the game share codes in the database.
+In order to add a new steam / csgo user, whose demos should be monitored, a user must be manually created in the database.

-### Gameclient
+### Game client

 The game client uses the CSGO gamecoordinator to talk to the ingame "API".
 By doing so, the tool can request match information, history and most importantly the download links for each demo.

-### Demodownloader
+### Demo Downloader

 The demo downloader takes the demo urls from the database and downloads them if they are missing.